-- attend to the discloser's safety and/or that of any other affected parties as a matter of priority - take all practical steps to minimise the possibility of reprisal by reviewing the risk assessment and protective measures provided to the discloser - manage any allegation of reprisal as a PID in its own right.
+- take all practical steps to minimise the possibility of reprisal by reviewing the risk assessment and protective measures provided to the discloser - manage any allegation of reprisal as a PID in its own right.

 The PID Coordinator will advise the discloser when all organised support arrangements have been completed, although the obligation to provide protection from reprisal and maintain confidentiality about PID matters continues after the investigation is closed.
 The PID Coordinator may continue to monitor the discloser's welfare (in association with the relevant manager) for an additional period after the PID has been finalised so that any unreported support needs can be identified and resolved.